Better Me

 How can you prevent broken capillaries?

 You can’t eliminate the chance that you’ll develop broken blood vessels.
-But you can reduce the likelihood that you’ll get them if you stay out of the sun and protect your skin with a broad spectrum sunscreen, especially in the creases alongside the nose.
+But you can reduce the likelihood that you’ll get them if you stay out of the sun and protect your skin by wearing sunscreen, especially in the creases alongside the nose.
 If you have a skin condition like rosacea, make sure you see a dermatologist to control it and reduce the odds of developing facial spider veins and broken capillaries.

 How can you treat broken blood vessels?